uncannyjones/Aeroblasters/README.md

 ## Instructions

-In order to Play this game You need these following apps installed
+In order to Play this game You need these following module installed
-* Sublime Text 3
-* Python and pip

 pip install pygame